Ghini/ghini.desktop/doc/editing.rst

 *Synonyms* allow you to add other genera that are synonyms with the genus you are currently editing.
 To add a new synonyms type in a genus name in the entry.
 You must select a genus name from the list of completions.
-Once you have selcted a genus name that you want to add as a synonym click on the Add button next to the synonym list and it will add the selected synonym to the list.
+Once you have selected a genus name that you want to add as a synonym click on the Add button next to the synonym list and it will add the selected synonym to the list.
 To remove a synonym select the synonym from the list and click on the Remove button.